notaryproject/specifications/specs/plugin-extensibility.md

 1. Determine if the registered key uses a plugin
 1. Execute the plugin with `get-plugin-metadata` command
     1. If plugin supports capability `SIGNATURE_ENVELOPE_GENERATOR`
         1. Execute the plugin with `generate-envelope` command.
-Set `request.keyName`, `request.keyId` and the optional `request.pluginConfig` to corresponding values associated with signing key `keyName` in `config.json`.
+Set `request.keyId` and the optional `request.pluginConfig` to corresponding values associated with signing key `keyName` in `config.json`.
 Set `request.payload` to base64 encoded descriptor, `request.payloadType` to `application/vnd.oci.descriptor.v1+json` and `request.signatureEnvelopeType` to a pre-defined type (default to `application/vnd.cncf.notary.v2.jws.v1`).
         1. `response.signatureEnvelope` contains the base64 encoded signature envelope, value of `response.signatureEnvelopeType` MUST match `request.signatureEnvelopeType`.
         1. Validate the generated signature, return an error if of the checks fails.
            1. Check if `response.signatureEnvelopeType` is a supported envelope type and `response.signatureEnvelope`'s format matches `response.signatureEnvelopeType`.